How can we use the world around us to inspire students during an assembly?

 There is a useful reference regarding the 6-week summer holiday.
 This can be adapted to suit any school holiday; where we know students can fall back if they switch off.
 The assembly makes reference to timings and the equivalents at school and in life.
 The resource can be modified to suit your own school; the students and the latest news events.

 Of course, I used The 5 Minute Assembly Plan.
-You can see my copy below (click to enlarge) and download your own template here.
+You can see my copy below.

 To download a copy of The 5 Minute Assembly Plan, click on the image below.

-Having attended the Osiris Education Mindset conference last week, I only came across the story of 16-year-old, Jack Andraka.
+Last week, I came across the story of 16-year-old, Jack Andraka.
 What an inspiring story!
 Over this weekend; whilst thinking about the context of my assembly, and with Andy Murray winning Wimbledon, I could not allow such a historic event to pass by a student-assembly.
 A screenshot of the various slides are shown below…

 If you would like the context of the assembly and the reasoning behind what is included, I will happily provide you with a breakdown.
 I know it can be quite tricky using and understanding other people’s scripts and resources.
 If so, please contact me here.
 There is a brief context on slide one, with various notes and website references in each slide-footnote.